 Oban: If you are travelling east (the west cruise is, of course, this itinerary in reverse) we embark our vessels at 1330 at Dunstaffnage Marina, near Oban, the gateway to the Hebridean isles.

-Shuna Island: We head out into beautiful Loch Linnhe and cruise along the east side of the picturesque Isle of Lismore to an anchorage off lovely Shuna Island.
-We will pass the famous Castle Stalker located on a small tidal loch and our spectacular backdrop up ahead is the Ben Nevis mountain range.
+Castle Stalker: We head out into beautiful Loch Linnhe and cruise along the east side of the picturesque Isle of Lismore to an anchorage off lovely Shuna Island.
+We will see the famous Castle Stalker located on a small tidal loch and our spectacular backdrop up ahead is the Ben Nevis mountain range.
+We can go ashore and visit the local nature reserve on the mainland and admire the famous Castle Stalker.
+There are lovely walks across the causeway bridge to Port Appin.

-Corpach, Caledonian Canal entrance: To arrive at the Caledonian Canal entrance we cruise up Loch Linnhe.
-In this stunning sea loch you will have the opportunity to see many types of sea birds, including sea eagles, as well as dolphins, seals and the occasional whale.
+Loch Linnhe: To arrive at the Caledonian Canal entrance we cruise up Loch Linnhe.
+In this stunning sea loch you will have the opportunity to see many types of sea birds, including sea eagles, as well as dolphins and seals.
 We are surrounded with fantastic scenery with the impressive Ben Nevis mountain becoming closer as we travel up the loch.
 After carefully navigating the Corran Narrows we anchor off the Canal entrance at Corpach.

 Get in touch and we will do our best to meet your requirementsEnquire